 - The markets you are already winning in.
 If your CPI on Meta and Google is creeping up in your strongest geos, OEM is a defensive play to protect that base.

 - The markets you want to expand into next.
 Match your roadmap against the regional reach table above.
 Europe at 57% justifies a test on its own.
-MENA at 70% and Africa at 91% mean OEM is not optional.

-- How Android-heavy your user base looks in each. iOS leads on revenue per user in France, but the Android scale that sits behind your international expansion is exactly where OEM lives.
+- How Android-heavy your user base looks in each. iOS leads on revenue per user in France, but the Android scale that sits behind your expansion is exactly where OEM lives.

 Three free resources make the scoping concrete.